Best Charge Card: American Express Premier Rewards Gold Card

-The Premier Rewards Gold Card offers 3x points for flights booked with airlines, 2x points for purchases at US gas stations, 2x points for purchases at US supermarkets, and 1x points on all other purchases.
+The Premier Rewards Gold Card offers 3x points for flights booked directly with airlines, 2x points for purchases at US gas stations, 2x points for purchases at US supermarkets, and 1x points on other purchases.

 There are plenty of other benefits associated with these Gold charge cards.
 For one, there's no preset spending limit, since these are charge cards.
 But, as I warned before, be sure to pay off your bill each month in its entirety!

 I love the extended warranty that these cards offer.
 Every time that you buy an item that has a warranty of five years or less, you'll receive an extra year of warranty, just by buying it with the Premier Rewards Gold card.
 You'll also receive purchase and return protection.
 This means refunds, theft, and damage are covered for 90 days.

 When you travel, you'll be covered by car rental insurance, baggage insurance, and their Global Assist Hotline.
 They also provide up to a $75 hotel credit on qualifying charges and room upgrade at check-in any time you use your card to book a stay of at least two consecutive nights through The Hotel Collection.